Utah Vehicle Bill of Sale

 While notarization is not required in Utah for a vehicle bill of sale, both parties may choose to have the document notarized for additional legal protection.

 Both the buyer and seller should retain signed copies of the completed bill of sale for their personal records.
-After completing the bill of sale, the buyer must transfer the title and register the vehicle with Utah Division of Motor Vehicles within 48 days of the purchase date.
-Delays in title transfer may result in late fees or penalties.
+After completing the bill of sale, contact Utah Division of Motor Vehicles for specific title transfer and registration procedures.

 Federal law requires accurate odometer disclosure for vehicles less than 20 model years old.